 Read the AWS Whitepapers

 One of the best resources you that may find on the AWS website are their whitepapers.
 They contain a lot of information about topics and scenarios that will be asked in the exam.
 There is an extensive list of whitepapers available, so you’ll want to focus on the ones that fit your path.
-In our upcoming posts we will share our recommendations for the best whitepapers for each exam.
+In our upcoming posts, we will share our recommendations for the best whitepapers for each exam.

 Online courses for AWS Certifications

 Online courses are one of the resources most appreciated by learners, especially because they allow you to learn in your spare time and at your own pace.
 There are many resources available on the internet, including our online courses, that can provide a good overview of AWS resources and solutions.
 Also, I highly recommend re:Invent.
-If you’re able to attend the annual conference, this is great opportunity to be exposed to the AWS ecosystem and the sessions (which are usually posted online) can be very helpful as well.
+If you’re able to attend the annual conference, this is a great opportunity to be exposed to the AWS ecosystem and the sessions (which are usually posted online) can be very helpful as well.

 AWS Sample Questions